-Having testicular cancer in both testicles is very rare.
+Having testicular cancer in both testicles is not common.
+It happens in about 5 out of every 100 men (5%).
 If you did have cancer in both testicles you would need surgery to remove them both.

 To maintain your sex drive and be able to get an erection you would need testosterone replacement therapy.